 Did you know there's around 250 bee species in Great Britain?

-Most of these are solitary bees and bumblebees, but we also have one species of honey bee.
+Most of these are solitary bees and bumblebees, but there are species of honey bee.

-Get to know brilliant bees better, and find out how to get Britain buzzing again with bee-friendly plants in our gardens, streets and communities.
+We need to know more about brilliant bees, and find out how to get the county buzzing again with bee-friendly plants in gardens, streets and communities.

 Ways To Help Bees